JVitorCarv/petmatch-fds/README.md

 - Davi Aleixo
 - Diogo Costa
 - Eduardo Fontelles
-- José Vitor Velozo
 - Patrick Catchpole
+- Vitor Carvalho

+### How to install the project

-First Download an IDE (ex: vscode, pycharm, ect) from your selected web browser
+First Download an IDE (ex: vscode, pycharm, etc)

-Clone the git repository github.com/JVitorCarv/petmatch-fds
+Clone the git repository github.com/JVitorCarv/petmatch-fds with git clone https://github.com/JVitorCarv/petmatch-fds.git

-Initiate a Virtual Envirioment
+Create a Virtual Envirioment
 Type this in the terminal: py -m venv venv

-Locate the virual envirioment inside wherever you placed your project folder cd venv/Scripts/
+Locate the virual environment inside wherever you placed your project folder cd venv/Scripts/
 .\activate

+And then go back to the project folder

-dowload the requirements
+Download the requirements
 Type this in the terminal: pip install -r requirements.txt

-start editting the project :)
+Start editting the project :)